-After completing an initial course of PPIs, many people can reduce the amount of medicine they take and still maintain control of their symptoms.
+After completing an initial course of low or standard dose PPIs, many people can reduce the amount of medicine they take and still maintain control of their symptoms.
 Up to 6 out of 10 people can also stop taking PPIs without their symptoms returning.

 For these reasons, your health professional may ask you to return for a review after you have completed your initial course of treatment.
 If your symptoms are well controlled, your health professional may suggest trying to reduce your PPI medicine by: